 Gold and silver drip from the Christmas Tree.
 Soft angelic music floats around the dimly lit room.
 A warm fire crackles in the background.
 Neatly wrapped packages sparkle with anticipation for Christmas Morning.
 Standing back and admiring this perfect Christmas moment, I quickly snap a picture.

 Luckily, I preserved that millisecond of impending Christmas Joy.
 Immediately after, the muddy dog and boy raced in from the backyard, tossed a mangled stuffed alligator into my tree, and a glass ornament from the very top smashed to pieces, all over those beautifully wrapped presents.

-Again I take out the broom, spray bottle, and trash can.
-For the hundredth time this week, I find myself sweeping up a mess of a Christmas to come.
+I take out the broom, spray bottle, and trash can.
+For the hundredth time this week, I find myself sweeping up the mess of a Christmas to come.
 I wipe down the presents, one by one, so that they sparkle once again.
 I pull that chewed up alligator from the twisted branches of a now crooked tree.
 Rearranging the ornaments, so each one it is presentable, I polish and face their best side out.

 But even if your dog and boy keep their muddy paws at a distance, I have a feeling you are on the dirty floor right next to me, trying to clean up for Christmas.

 Advent is this time of the year when we wait for Jesus.
 Weeks before the Christmas celebration, we set ourselves up to look for God’s great promise of a Savior.
 But, our life is filled with flying alligators aimed right for our beautiful Christmas Tree.
 These messy complications are hurled at us out of nowhere.
 Chaos and muck spew all over our perfectly planned peaceful moments.
 Endlessly, we sweep up the dirt, and try to pose for that happy Christmas picture.